mtepenner/mtepenner/README.md

 ### 👨‍💻 About Me

 I am a recent Computer Science graduate based in the Portland area with a passion for building robust systems and exploring highly visual, interactive technologies.
-With a background blending rigorous academia, hands-on hardware management, and post-grad passion projects, I approach problem-solving with both creativity and precision.
+My background blends rigorous academia, elite technical volunteerism, and hands-on hardware management.

 - 💼 **Currently working:** Contracted at **Intel Corporation**, managing component inventory and quality control—bringing a practical hardware perspective to my software engineering pursuits.
 - 🔭 **Currently seeking:** Software Engineer and ASIC Verification/AI Engineer roles.
 (Recently passed the Google Hiring Assessment!)
+- 🛠️ **Systems & Service:** - **Computer Action Team (CAT):** Former member of PSU’s volunteer-driven IT/Systems Administration force.
+Gained hands-on experience in cross-platform troubleshooting and large-scale infrastructure management.
+  - **Civil Air Patrol (CAP):** Served as a **Technical Sergeant**, developing leadership skills and a high-discipline approach to complex, mission-critical environments.
+  - **CyberPatriot:** Competed in the AFA’s National Youth Cyber Defense Competition, honing skills in network security, system hardening, and rapid-response vulnerability patching.
 - 🧠 **Currently exploring:** The intersection of software and physical systems, specifically working with **Unreal Engine**, **robotics**, and **OptiTrack** motion capture technology.
-- 🌱 **Always learning:** I love diving into emerging tech, prepping for technical challenges using TypeScript, and exploring creative AI tools for code development.
+- 🌱 **Always learning:** Prepping for technical challenges using TypeScript and exploring creative AI tools for code development.
 - ⚡ **Fun fact:** When I'm not coding, I'm likely attending pop culture conventions, catching local aviation airshows, watching a Robert Eggers film, or hanging out at the arcade.

 ---